intoverflow/risc0-on-eth/README.md

     --number=12345678
 ```

-Query the state to see that the value has been updated:
+Lastly, let's query the state one more time to see that the value has been updated:

 ```console
 $ cast call --rpc-url http://localhost:8545 \